Charleston Town Center: History

 On December 28, 2016, Sears announced that it would be closing in April 2017 as part of a plan to close 150 stores nationwide, leaving JCPenney and Macy's as the only anchors left.

 The extent of the mall's financial problems was slowly revealed in late 2017.
 The nature and amount of Macy's actual rent payment was disputed by local politicians, with some stated that it actually was staying rent-free.
 Finally on January 12, 2018, the Circuit Court of Kanawha County placed the mall in receivership and appointed CBRE Group as its receiver.
 The mall was scheduled to be sold at auction on the Charleston courthouse steps on January 24, 2019, however the bank holding the largest note, U.S. Bancorp, was the only bidder.

 On May 8, 2018, it was announced that the former Sears would be demolished for a freestanding Hilton-branded hotel.

 On April 2, 2019, Macy's closed, leaving JCPenney as the only remaining department store anchor.
 In July 2019, BrickStreet Insurance merged with Columbus, Ohio-based Motorists Insurance Group, with the combined company rebranding as Encova Mutual Insurance Group and retaining its Charleston offices.
+The Macy's anchor store was demolished in April 2024.

+On January 27, 2025, it was announced that the JCPenney anchor store would close.
+It closed on May 25, 2025, leaving the mall without any anchor stores.